jackkoppa/browse-dot-show/docs/deployment-guide.md

 The deployment script handles:
 - **Infrastructure creation**: All AWS resources via Terraform
+- **Lambda deployment**: Search API and optional ingestion functions
 - **Content building**: Compiles your site for production
 - **Asset uploading**: Deploys to S3 and CloudFront
 - **Configuration**: Sets up all necessary environment variables

+**Note:** Ingestion lambdas are deployed but not scheduled by default.
+Local processing is the recommended approach for new episodes.

 ### Verify Deployment